shaileshyadav24/stock-trader/README.md

 ### Environment Variables

-Create a `.env.local` file with the following:
+Create a `.env` file with the following:

 ```env
 # Alpha Vantage API Key